rbisdorff/Digraph3/docSphinx/tutorial.rst

     Working conditions   P    Parking      Available parking facilities
    ==================== ==== ============ =========================================

-The evaluation of the seven potential sites on each criterion are gathered in the following **performance tableau**.
+The evaluation of the seven potential locations on each criterion are gathered in the following **performance tableau**.

-.. table:: Performance evaluations of the potential office sites
+.. table:: Performance evaluations of the potential office locations
    :name: offPerfTab

    ============= ======== ======== ======== ======== ======== ======== ======== ========